 Yet, this present life is full of suffering.
 Sometimes it can be confusing.
 This is especially so when suicide comes into the picture.
 If you’re feeling suicidal right now or ever feel that way, you need to talk with someone.
 Talk until something gets done about it.
 You need to find counselling.
 A good place to start would be your medical doctor or local hospital.
 And if someone you know is talking about taking their own life, please take it seriously.
 You need to find help for them.

 But it can and does happen that somebody takes their own life.
 What does God’s Word say to that?
 Some say there is no hope, no grace for such people.
 But this approach fails to see the depth of God’s grace in Jesus Christ.
 If someone says that they believe in Jesus Christ, and yet they become depressed, even to the point of taking their own life – that does not take away the grace of God for them!
-The Lord Jesus deals with all the sin in our lives.
+The Lord Jesus deals with all the sin in our lives — past, present, and future.
 Not what we do, but Jesus Christ makes us right with God.
 Why would our eternal destiny be determined by the final act of our lives?
-When we believe, God’s grace in Jesus Christ is deep enough to cover every sin, even the sins done in the weakness of our final moments.
+When we believe, God’s grace in Jesus Christ is deep enough to cover every sin, even a terrible sin done in the weakness of our final moments.

 Whether we’re depressed or know somebody who’s depressed, whether we’re suicidal or know somebody who has taken their own life, for all of us: there is God’s rich and deep grace in Jesus Christ.
 In Jesus Christ, there is someone who understands.
 In Jesus Christ, there is someone who promises to deal with your pain and suffering.
 In Jesus Christ, we have somebody who helps us to at least start making sense of a broken world.
 When we truly take hold of Jesus Christ and trust that he is the one who saves us from our offenses against God, our whole life, even when we are depressed has the potential to take on a new perspective.